lidofinance/lido-improvement-proposals/LIPS/lip-17.md

 ### Events

-All storage modification functions emit at least single event containing all necessary data to reproduce the changes by external indexers:
+All storage modification functions emit at least a single event containing all necessary data to reproduce the changes by external indexers:

 - `RelayAdded` (once a relay was whitelisted)
 - `RelayRemoved` (once a previously whitelisted relay was removed)